 Founded around 920 by Prince Wroclaw, St. George’s Basilica is considered the oldest basilica within the castle.
 It has a beautiful baroque façade, and within its walls, the first dynasty Premyslids are buried.
 And there is also the first Czech monastery.

 1. St. Vitus Cathedral

-Finally, it is better to come in the early hours of the morning to avoid the long lines during high season.
+Pro Tip: It is better to come in the early hours of the morning to avoid the long lines during the high season.